 Choosing the Lip Lift Treatment

 Dr. Picerno and Dr. Cote can determine if a lip lift would benefit you during a consultation appointment.
+During your consultation, they will discuss your aesthetic goals to ensure the procedure aligns with your desired facial aesthetics.
 To create a treatment plan, they will look at the 3-Ds of your face.
 The 3-Ds help them address the different changes in the face to create the most balanced look.
-These 3-D’s are:
+Following the recommended treatment plan helps achieve optimal results.
+These 3-Ds are:

 - Dermal: Skin changes that occur due to loss of collagen and elastin, as well as sun damage or movement.